The invulnerable fixed broad-head for high speed crossbows.

 2018: Dagger™ Titanium ↑

-Dagger Ti is made from one solid piece of GR5 titanium paced through a high-pressure die-cast process.
+Dagger Titanium (Ti) is made from one solid piece of GR5 titanium paced through a high-pressure die-cast process.
 Just like for its heavier cousin, this casting method is about the only way the complex geometry of it can be made correctly.
-Unlike the original Dagger, the Dagger Ti weights in at about 75 grains.
-This weight makes it the ideal broadhead for those who are using the AeroConcept 1.0 and/or 2.0 system due to the carbon inner tube(s) in your arrow already adding weight.
+The Dagger Ti is identical to the 125 grain SS Dagger in shape and size but weighs in at 85 grains.
+This weight makes it the ideal broadhead for those who are using the AeroConcept 1.0 and/or 2.0 system due to the additional weight caused by the carbon inner tube(s) in your arrow.

 To establish perfect concentricity during assembly, like Traumahawk, Dagger, and all Firenock field points, Dagger Ti is also equipped with FACT™, involving the Double O-ring System on the neck of the Dagger.

 SwingBlade™is a mechanical broadhead that utilizes a deployment system never before seen.
 As its name implies, the three blades on a SwingBlade deploy by swinging out from their clasped position upon impact.
 This design allows it to be used on high-speed archery projectiles (550 fps) with accuracy due to a minimum crosswind signature during flight (3/4" for Falcon & Raptor blades).
 As shown in the adjacent diagrams.
 Further, designed as a completely interchangeable series, the head, blades, and bodies can be field swapped.

 As of the 2018 release, there is currently one head.